Measuring Autonomy Performance, Part 2: Scenario-Based Evaluation At Scale

 This constant state of flux is why we rely on statistical sampling to converge on an accurate score within each dimension of our ODD, rather than using a fixed dataset.
 Using Sequential Testing, we can try to minimise the time it takes to evaluate a feature of our system.

 HORIBA MIRA, Test Methods for Interrogating Autonomous Vehicle Behaviour – Findings from the HumanDrive Project, 2019, 21

 Through evaluative autonomous driving, we will be able to gather enough data points against each scenario in our ODD, in order to confidently prove that the system is safe and robust to change.
 Each scenario will require a different amount of data, depending on how frequently it is likely to be encountered on the road.
 We can also use this framework to measure performance in entirely new environments in the same way as against known routes, with very little prior knowledge required.

 Operationalising these metrics

-How to actually collect enough driving data on the road to achieve the desired number of samples is the topic of Part 3 and the final post in this series.
+How to actually collect enough driving data on the road to achieve the desired number of samples is the topic of Part 3 in this series.